nasa/fprime/docs/UsersGuide/dev/code-style.md

 #### Use of Multiple-Inheritance and Virtual Base Classes

-Many of F´ constructs are required to inherit from a autocoded class that then inherits from framework base classes.
+Many of F´ constructs are required to inherit from an autocoded class that then inherits from framework base classes.
 This can present a problem as this precludes inheritance from other structures.
-Thus limited multiple-inheritance is permitted.
-Basic guidelines are presented here, however; use of multiple-inheritance will likely be discussed during the submission review.
+Thus limited multiple inheritance is permitted.
+Basic guidelines are presented here, however; the use of multiple-inheritance will likely be discussed during the submission review.

 1. Only use multiple-inheritance when absolutely required